artemave/liquid-proxy/README.markdown

 ## Usage

-This is a ruby gem and it requires ruby >= 1.9.2
+This is a ruby gem and it requires ruby >= 1.9.2.

-    bash$ gem install liquid-proxy # or, better, use Gemfile
+    # in Gemfile
+    gem 'liquid-proxy'

 The following example shows usage with cucumber/selenium.
 First in env.rb: